shuh5225/AI_Models_for_Multi-Class_Brain_Disease_Prediction/README.md

-🧠 Performance Evaluation of Machine Learning Models for Brain Disease Prediction 📌 Overview
+🧠 Performance Evaluation of Machine Learning Models for Brain Disease Prediction 📌 Project Overview

-This repository contains the complete experimental and analytical work conducted as part of our research paper titled:
+This repository contains the complete experimental work conducted as part of our academic research paper titled:

 “Performance Evaluation of AI Models for Multi-Class Brain Disease Prediction”

 Brain_Disease (2)

-The project focuses on evaluating and comparing multiple Machine Learning models for predicting three critical brain diseases:
+The project evaluates and compares multiple Machine Learning models for predicting three brain-related diseases:

 Depression